Working with Kubernetes in VS Code

 Deploy the application to Azure Kubernetes Service

 The Kubernetes extension provides autocompletion, code snippets, and verification for the Kubernetes manifest file.
-For example, once you type 'Deployment', a manifest file with fundamental structure is autogenerated for you.
+For example, once you type 'Deployment' in an empty YAML file, a manifest file with fundamental structure is autogenerated for you.
 You only need to enter your app name, image, and port manually.

 Below is an example manifest file: